Precisely Adjust Display Brightness on Mac

 You can do the same type of precise adjustments when changing your Mac volume levels too, which also offers the incremental controls through the same keyboard modifier trick.

-Note that new versions of OS X still allow for this feature, but with Lion through Yosemite a slightly different modifier key is required for the incremental precision adjustments using the function keys for volume levels and brightness levels on the newest Mac keyboard.
+Note that new versions of OS X still allow for this feature, but with Lion through Yosemite and OS X El Capitan a slightly different modifier key is required for the incremental precision adjustments using the function keys for volume levels and brightness levels on the newest Mac keyboard.